ietf-wg-asdf/SDF/sdf.md

 ## Definitions section

-The Definitions section contains one or more type definitions according to the class name keywords for type definitions (object, property, action, event, data).
+The Definitions section contains one or more type definitions according to the class name keywords for type definitions (for object, property, action, event, data, as well as thing and product); the names for these type keywords are capitalized and prefixed with `odm`.

-Each class may have zero or more type definitions associated with it.
+Each class defined may have zero or more type definitions associated with it.
 Each defined identifier creates a new type and term in the target namespace, and has a scope of the current definition block.

 A definition consists of a map entry using the newly defined term as a JSON key, with a value consisting of a map of Qualities and their values.